Chaco Z1 Classic Overview

 Chaco Z1 Classic Star Rating

 The Chaco Z1 Classic is, as the name implies, a classic hiking sandal.
-Redesigned recently with a new ChacoGrip sole, the Z1 Classic is know for incredible comfort, grip, and durability.
+Redesigned recently with a new ChacoGrip sole, the Z1 Classic is known for incredible comfort, grip, and durability.
 Take these sandals on the trail, across rivers, and around town.

 While we don’t award Picks for footwear (it’s just too subjective), the Chaco Z/1 Classic is, as the name implies, an absolute classic.
 We recommend it for every one of our Backpacker Types.
 It’s a perfect Car Camper, Day Hiker, and Urban Hiker sandal, depending on time of year.
 For Wilderness Backpackers and Ultralight Backpackers, you can use the Z/1 Classic (just read below), but be aware they won’t provide the protection of closed footwear, and you’ll want to make sure they are comfy (and broken in) before you’re deep in the wild.